iMashtak/par-impl/README.md

         console.close;
     } in !
     ```
-- to remove parsing ambiguity with `!` symbol, logical operators are names as words `and`, `or` and `not`;
+- to remove parsing ambiguity with `!` symbol, logical operators are named as words `and`, `or` and `not`;
-- to make grammar correct and remove ambiguity with complex operator expressions, pair construction needs with `.` symbol:
+- to make grammar correct and remove ambiguity with complex operator expressions, pair construction needs `.` symbol:
     ```rust
     def Main: ! = do {
         let pair = .(x) y;